 What is a Preliminary Notice?

 When required, sending preliminary notice is the first step to securing lien rights on a construction project.
 Failing to send a required preliminary notice or missing the deadline usually invalidates lien rights and eliminates the ability to file a mechanics lien in the event of nonpayment.
 Not sure if you need to send preliminary notice on a project?
 Visit Levelset’s Payment Rights Advisor and enter your project info, we’ll tell you if a notice is due in when for free.

 Even when preliminary notice is not required, it’s usually incredibly beneficial to send one.
 These notices keep the property owner, GC, and other top-of-chain parties in the loop regarding the work you’re performing, which prioritizes your invoice.
 It also helps build strong working relationships by creating transparency on the project.

 Think of a preliminary notice as a precaution rather than a reaction.
 Preliminary notices are sent at the very beginning of a project, sometimes before project work has even commenced, and almost always well before any payment problems arise.
 It’s a low-cost insurance vehicle specially designed for the construction industry.

 A couple of things to remember about preliminary notices:

-- A Preliminary Notice is universally available to construction companies nationwide, but in some states, it’s required in order to secure lien rights.
+- A preliminary notice is a tool recommended for any construction company nationwide, but in some states, it’s required in order to secure lien rights.

 - A preliminary notice can go by many different names, depending on the state the project is in.
 Here is just a partial list of the different names that some states use for “preliminary notice”: 20 Day Preliminary Notice (California), Notice to Owner, or NTO (Florida and 12 other states), and Notice of Furnishing (Michigan and 3 other states).